-Most people do not take time to think about whether their homes are heated by a furnace or a boiler, but spending just a little bit of time considering factors like function, efficiency, and affordability of the two.
-However, knowing the basics of both furnaces and boilers can make all the difference for your comfort, pocketbook, and carbon footprint.
+Most people do not take time to think about whether their homes are heated by a furnace or a boiler.
+However, spending just a little bit of time considering factors like function, efficiency, and affordability of the two is important.
+In fact, knowing the basics of both furnaces and boilers can make all the difference for your comfort, pocketbook, and carbon footprint.

 How do furnaces and boilers work?

 A furnace and boiler serve the same purpose: to heat your home.
 A furnace accomplishes that through heating air that is distributed through the air ducts of your home using a blower motor.
 A boiler starts by boiling water and sends the hot water or steam through pipes that release the heat via radiators or coils.

 A furnace and boiler can run on coal, electricity, or gas, and both use the same scale for heating and efficiency measurements over the course of a standard year.
 The measurement is known as “annual fuel utilization efficiency” (AFUE).
 1 For example, and AFUE of 80% tells you that 80% of the energy in the fuel goes to heat for the home, while the remaining 20% escapes out of the chimney and/or elsewhere.
 A fully electric furnace or boiler will have no flue loss through a chimney, and as a result, the AFUE for an all-electric furnace or boiler comes in around 95% to 100%.2

 For more specific details on topics like types of heat distribution systems, heating system maintenance, and tips for cutting heating bills, check out this Energy.gov infographic.

 The pros and cons of furnaces and boilers